 The second and slightly shorter arm of the Festival of Lights is the Hikari Renaissance—an impressive show of projection-mapping on the waterside in Nakanoshima Park.

 3. Osaka Castle Illuminage

 Taking their inspiration from the end of Japan’s Taisho era to the Meiji era this year’s display in the Nishinomaru Gardens will have a historic twist.
 Using streetscapes, Western appearances and plenty of traditional scenes too, it offers an insight into the changes in Japan many years ago.
 In addition to the lights there will be a Roman-themed food court to keep you warm and fed and plenty of photo spots too.
 Entry costs ¥1,500 for adults and ¥800 for children.

 Head for the Umeda Sky Building for some festive food and plenty of mulled wine with Osaka’s German Christmas Market.
 Combining stalls with plenty of lights, you’ll have as much to look at as you will to consider buying, as well as an antique merry-go-round and a series of very impressive trees.

 Now this may not be worth the trip just for the lights, but if you’re heading over to see the sea life at Kaiyukan Aquarium anyway, it’s a very festive addition to your day.
 Sticking to the theme, the displays are formed of the aquarium’s inhabitants—from whales to manta rays and more.
-This is one of the longest running displays, lasting from Nov 9th to March 3rd, so no rush.
+This is one of the longest running displays, lasting from Nov 2nd to March 1st, so no rush.
 Along with lights there will be a Santa-diver appearing in the Pacific Ocean (1.15pm and 3.30pm) and Tasman Sea exhibitions (4.30pm) between November 30th to December 25th.